 A large portion of those costs stem from presenteeism (when employees come to work but function at reduced capacity due to illness) and absenteeism (when employees miss work altogether as a result of sickness).
 The Integrated Benefits Institute, a nonprofit health and productivity research organization, did some research and found that employees miss 893 million days annually due to absenteeism – that’s sick time, workers’ compensation, disability and FMLA benefits.
 Meanwhile, presenteeism accounts for roughly 527 million lost work days.
 That’s an astonishing 1.4 billion workdays every single year that employers miss out on because their workers are under the weather.

-Simply put, people who neglect their physical health or make poor health-related choices get sick more often and cost their employers a lot more.
+Statistically, people who neglect their physical health or make poor health-related choices get sick more often and cost their employers a lot more.

 How Does Physical Wellness Impact Employees’ Productivity?